cogentcore/core/plot/README.md

 * `Plot` is just a wrapper around a `plot.Plot`, for manually-configured plots.
 * `PlotView` is an interactive plot viewer that supports selection of which data to plot, and configuration of many plot parameters.

-The code is adapted from the [gonum plot](https://github.com/gonum/plot) package, to use the Cogent Core [styles](../styles) and [paint](../paint) rendering framework, which also supports SVG output of the rendering.
+The code is adapted from the [gonum plot](https://github.com/gonum/plot) package (which in turn was adapted from google's [plotinum](https://code.google.com/archive/p/plotinum/), to use the Cogent Core [styles](../styles) and [paint](../paint) rendering framework, which also supports SVG output of the rendering.

 Here is the copyright notice for that package:
 ```go